sujaykundu777/fullstackopen-js/app/server/Readme-Server.md

 Install typescript and tslint globally:

-`npm install -g typescript tslint`
+`npm install -g typescript tslint eslint`

 If using typescript (.ts):